Aris Limassol FC

-Aris Limassol (Greek: Άρης Λεμεσού) is a Cypriot football club based in Limassol and one of the founder members of Cyprus Football Association.
+Aris Limassol (Greek: Άρης Λεμεσού) is a professional Cypriot football club based in Limassol and one of the founder members of Cyprus Football Association.
 The club's colours are green, black and white, and their home is the Alphamega Stadium.
 Founded in 1930, Aris Limassol is one of the most historic football clubs of Limassol.

 The club also maintains teams in other sports including basketball, table tennis and chess.
 The Aris chess team dominated Cypriot chess in the 1980s.
-The Aris chess team still plays matches on chess.com.

 History

 One of the founder members of the Cyprus Football Association, Aris competed in the first five seasons of the Cypriot First Division, with their league placement ranging from 5th to 7th.
 The club ceased operation in 1939 due to financial difficulties, and returned in 1952, competing in the Second Division.
 Aris returned to the First Division in 1954, but finished last and was relegated.
 The following season they won the Second Division and returned to the top-tier league, only to be relegated again.
-Aris returned to the First Division once more the following season, placing 4th, the club's best league placement to date.
+Aris returned to the First Division once in 1958, placing 4th.

 Being one of the weaker teams in the First Division during the 1960s, they were finally relegated in the 1969–70 season, placing 12th, and spent two years in the Second Division.
 The situation improved for Aris, with the team finishing 4th in the First Division, in the 1976–77 and 1978–79 seasons.
-In 1981, they were relegated again after finishing last but returned as runner-ups the following season and finished 5th in the 1985–86 season.
-The greatest success of the club came in 1989, when the team qualified to the final of the Cypriot Cup, where they lost to AEL Limassol.
-The following season, Aris signed Oleh Blokhin, the 1975 European Footballer of the Year, who helped them finish 4th in the league.
-At the end of the season, Blokhin ended his career playing for Aris Limassol.
+In 1981, they were relegated again after finishing last but returned as runner-ups the following season.
+In 1989, the team qualified to the final of the Cypriot Cup, where they lost to AEL Limassol.
+The following season, Aris signed Oleh Blokhin, the 1975 European Footballer of the Year.